Digressive/HyperV-Backup-Utility/README.md

 ## SMB share support

-An SMB share can be used as a backup location by specifying the UNC path (\\server\share) with the -BackupTo option.
-Please note that you must use either a local working directory (-Wd path/) or the -NoPerms option if your SMB share host and Hyper-V host are not members of an Active Directory domain.
-Hyper-V cannot perform a live export of VMs to a network share without the Hyper-V host having specific permissions to the share which are generally available when using Windows servers in Active Directory and not available when suing a NAS appliance such as TrueNAS, QNAP or Synology.
+An SMB share can be used as a backup location by specifying the UNC path (\\\server\share) with the -BackupTo option.
+Please note that you must use either a local working directory (-Wd path) or the -NoPerms option if your SMB share host and Hyper-V host are not members of an Active Directory domain.
+Hyper-V cannot perform export VMs to a network share without the Hyper-V host having permissions to the share which are possible when using Windows servers and Active Directory and not available with a NAS appliance such as TrueNAS, QNAP or Synology.

+## When to use the -NoPerms option

+The -NoPerms switch is intended as a workaround when used in an environment where the Hyper-V host cannot be given the required permissions to run a regular export to a remote device such as a NAS device.
+To copy all the files necessary for a complete backup, the VM must be in an offline state for the operation to be completed.
+Therefore the script will put the VM in a 'Saved' state (if it is running) so the files can be copied.
+In previous versions the VM would be shutdown but this is a faster and safer method as the VM does not require any integrations to be put in a saved state.

+Hyper-V’s export operation requires that the computer account in Active Directory have access to the location where the exports are being stored.
+When a NAS is intended to be used as an export location, Hyper-V will not be able to complete the operation as the computer account cannot be given access to the share on the NAS.

 ## 7-Zip support

 I've implemented support for 7-Zip into the script.
 You should be able to use any option that 7-zip supports, although currently the only options I've tested fully are '-t' archive type, '-p' password and '-v' split files.

-## When to use the -NoPerms option

-The -NoPerms switch is intended as a workaround when used in an environment where the Hyper-V host cannot be given the required permissions to run a regular export to a remote device such as a NAS device.

-Hyper-V’s export operation requires that the computer account in Active Directory have access to the location where the exports are being stored.
-I recommend creating an Active Directory group for the Hyper-V hosts and then giving the group the required ‘Full Control’ file and share permissions.

-When a NAS, such as a QNAP device is intended to be used as an export location, Hyper-V will not be able to complete the operation as the computer account will not have access to the share on the NAS.
-To copy all the files necessary for a complete backup, the VM must be in an offline state for the operation to be completed.
-Due to this the script will put the VM in a 'Saved' state so the files can be copied.
-Previously the VM would be shutdown but this is a faster and safer method as the VM does not require any integrations to be put in a saved state.

 ## Generating A Credentials File For SMTP Authentication